ids-s1-19/website/content/home/project.md

 #### Proposal - due Wednesday, 23 Oct, at 17:00

 - Section 1 - Introduction: The introduction should introduce your general research question and your data (where it came from, how it was collected, what are the cases, what are the  variables, etc.).

+- Section 2 - Data: Place your data in the `/data` folder, and add dimensions and codebook to the README in that folder.
+Then print out the output of `glimpse()` or `skim()` of your data frame.

-- Section 2 - Data analysis plan:
+- Section 3 - Data analysis plan:
-  - The outcome (dependent, response, Y) and predictor (independent, explanatory, X) variables you will use to answer your question.
+  - The outcome (response, Y) and predictor (explanatory, X) variables you will use to answer your question.
   - The comparison groups you will use, if applicable.
   - Very preliminary exploratory data analysis, including some summary statistics